-Installation intro screen from Arc Browser with the text "Meet the internet, again" on a blue and purple background.
+Intro screen from Arc Browser during installation with the text “Meet the internet, again” on a blue and purple background.

 Arc Browser – a different web browser focused on workflow

-Arc Browser is a modern, visually distinct web browser that challenges the traditional way we use Chrome, Edge, and Firefox.
-Instead of tabs across the top, Arc uses a sidebar, Spaces, and smart keyboard shortcuts—designed for power users, creatives, and anyone who spends most of their workday in the browser.
+Arc Browser is a modern and visually distinctive browser that challenges the classic way we use Chrome, Edge, and Firefox.
+Instead of tabs at the top, Arc uses a left sidebar, workspaces (Spaces), and smart shortcuts designed for power users, creatives, and anyone who spends most of their workday in the browser.

-We tested Arc Browser on a standard Windows 11 PC, and within the first few days it was clear Arc isn’t trying to be “just another browser” — it aims to change how you work online.
+We tested Arc Browser on a standard Windows 11 PC, and within the first few days it was clear that Arc isn’t trying to be “just another browser” — it wants to change how you work online.

 Interface and workflow

-One of the first things you notice in Arc Browser is its distinctly different interface.
-Tabs aren’t arranged horizontally at the top, but vertically along the left side.
-That may sound like a small change, yet in practice it makes a big difference when you’re juggling lots of open pages.
+One of the first things you notice about Arc Browser is its dramatically different interface.
+Tabs aren’t arranged horizontally at the top but vertically on the left.
+It sounds like a small change, but in practice it makes a big difference when you’re working with lots of open pages.

 • It’s easier to keep track of many open projects